tunino91/conde-nast/README.md

 python p3.py
 ```
 ## Note
-main.py answers the first two part of the report and p3.py is for the part-3.
+main.py answers the first two part of the report and p3.py is for part-3.